 Greenhouse Window Installation Costs

 Do you want to bring nature into your home, even in winter, and even if you live in a highly urbanized environment?
 Then you should think about installing a greenhouse or garden window.
-These mini-greenhouses are built into your window space, so you can grow your favorite flowers and herbs indoors all year around.
+These mini-greenhouses are built into your window space, so you can grow your favorite flowers and herbs indoors all year round.

 Greenhouse windows are designed to extend outwards from the wall, so they can accommodate shelving for plants.
 They are similar in design to bay windows, in that they form a three-dimensional extra space in the room instead of being flush with the wall.